Margaret Cleaves

 Margaret Abigail Cleaves (November 25, 1848 – November 7, 1917), M.D., was an American physician and scientific writer.
-She was a pioneer of electrotherapy and brachytherapy, instructor in Electro-Therapeutics New York Post-Graduate Medical School, President of the Women's Medical Society of New York, a Fellow of the American Electro-Therapeutic Association, a member of the Société Francaise d'Electrothérapie, a Fellow of the New York Academy of Medicine, Editor of Asylum Notes: Journal of Nervous and Mental Disease, 1891-2, a member of the Medical Society of the County of New York, a member of the American Medical Association, and a member of the New York Electrical Society.
+She was a pioneer of electrotherapy and brachytherapy, instructor in Electro-Therapeutics New York Post-Graduate Medical School, President of the Women's Medical Society of New York, a Fellow of the American Electro-Therapeutic Association, a member of the Société Francaise d'Électrothérapie, a Fellow of the New York Academy of Medicine, Editor of Asylum Notes: Journal of Nervous and Mental Disease, 1891–2, a member of the Medical Society of the County of New York, a member of the American Medical Association, and a member of the New York Electrical Society.

-She was licensed to practice medicine in Iowa (1873), Illinois (1876), Pennsylvania (1880) and New York (1890).
-Cleaves lectured and had clinical practice in London, Paris, Leipzig, Berlin and New York.
+Cleaves was licensed to practice medicine in Iowa (1873), Illinois (1876), Pennsylvania (1880) and New York (1890).
+She lectured and had clinical practice in London, Paris, Leipzig, Berlin and New York.
 From 1873 to 1876, Cleaves worked as an assistant physician at the State Hospital for the Insane, Mt.
 Pleasant, Iowa.
-Cleaves was the first woman physician to regularly treat mental illness at that institution, she subsequently served as a member of the board of trustees.
-From 1880 to 1883, Cleaves was physician-in-chief of the Women's Department, State Hospital for the Insane, Harrisburg, Pennsylvania.
+Cleaves was the first woman physician to regularly treat mental illness at that institution, and subsequently served as a member of the board of trustees.
+From 1880 to 1883, Cleaves was physician-in-chief of the Women's Department, State Hospital for the Insane in Harrisburg, Pennsylvania.
 In 1885, Cleaves was appointed to the University of Iowa Medical Department's examining committee, "perhaps the first woman to serve in that capacity in the United States."
 In 1895, Cleaves founded the New York Electro-Therapeutic Clinic, Laboratory and Dispensary in New York City.
 Her work there included the treatment of a large number of cases of neurasthenia among both male and female patients.

 Cleaves was a prolific author on topics concerning the use of radiation and electricity to treat illnesses.
 Cleaves also invented a variety of instruments for such treatments.
-Having an interest in the welfare and advancement of women, She organized the Des Moines Woman's Club and served as its first president.
+Having an interest in the welfare and advancement of women, She organized the Des Moines Women's Club and served as its first president.